TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 #### RELEASE NOTES

 ```
-Calling ADMU Start-Migration using WinRM no longer requires CredSSP to initalize the user profile account.
+Calling ADMU Start-Migration using WinRM no longer requires CredSSP to initialize the user profile account.
 New user profile is initialized without spinning up a new process for that user.
 ```